ycpcs/cs335-spring2024/labs/setup.md

 $ sudo mount -t vboxsf VM_Shared ~/Share
 ```

-Additional lab setup information can be found on the [seed website](https://seedsecuritylabs.org/labsetup.html).

 **Important Note.** Please only use the shared folder to copy files
 between the VM and the host machine, and **never use it
 as your working folder**.
 Working from the shared folder has